Authentic Half Sour Dill Pickles

 But once, when I was older, my friend and I went to Suzdal for the cucumber festival.
 It feels like everyone was selling cucumbers - fresh, pickled in a glass jar, pickled in a barrel, pickled with honey, half sour pickles, you name it!
 Sellers invited to the tasting with songs, ditties, and jokes, trying to shout down their neighbors - a real cucumber madness.
 By lunchtime, it feels like we ate enough cucumbers for the rest of our lives.
 By the way, the second most popular product at the cucumber festival was mead, apparently, it helps to relax and calm down the cucumber disco in the stomach.
 On that day, I relived that childhood memory about the village, and the vegetable gardens, and that very taste of half sour pickles from my childhood.

 And a couple of years later, my mother began to cook half sour pickles at home.
 Perhaps she also misses childhood and the village, or perhaps she just likes this fresh summery taste.
 But one way or another, a dish appeared at home.
-Then I moved out and started cooking lightly salted cucumbers myself, but I constantly lost my mom's recipe for half sour pickles.
+Then I moved out and started cooking lightly salted cucumbers myself, but I constantly lost my mom's recipe.
 So this time I decided to write it down!

-Half sour pickles according to this recipe are crispy, slightly salty, and very aromatic!
+If you follow this recipe pickles will turn crispy, slightly salty, and very aromatic!
 It seems to me that they are ideal for Olivier when there is no opportunity to buy pickles.
 I just substitute lightly salted cucumbers for both fresh and pickled ones in the recipe, the result is amazing.

 - 1 kg small cucumbers,